(All fields required)

 MSc: University of Cincinnati Department of Epidemiology and Biostatistics.

-Bonafide CP, Brady PW, Keren R, Conway PH, Marsolo K, Daymont C. Development and validation of heart and respiratory rate centile curves for hospitalized children.
+Bonafide CP, Brady PW, Keren R, Conway PH, Marsolo K, Daymont C. Development of heart and respiratory rate percentile curves for hospitalized children.
 Pediatrics.
-2013.
-Epub ahead of print.
+2013 Apr;131(4):e1150-7.

 Meuthing SE, Goudie A, Schoetkker PJ, Donnelly LF, Goodfriend MA, Bracke TM, Brady PW, Wheeler DS, Anderson JM, Kotagal UR.
 Reduction in serious safety events across an academic children's hospital.
 Pediatrics.
 2012 Aug;130(2):e423-31.